 Looking for some yummy gluten-free baked goods while visiting Denver?
-If so, I have a quite a few recommendations for you.
+If so, I have quite a few recommendations for you.

 And don’t forget to read my list of the best gluten-free restaurants in Denver if you’re looking for good gluten-free restaurants to try.

 If you’re near Boulder, head to downtown Longmont to try Aime’s Love Cafe and Bakery.
 Everything is gluten free, and you can order grilled cheese and a variety of lunch items to go along with delicious, sugary treats.
 I give the grilled cheese an A+ for its thick, soft bread and just the right amount of cheese.